 The AEISS-A instrument is similar to that of the KOMPSAT-3 spacecraft and was developed by KARI with technical support from Airbus Defence and Space (former EADS Astrium) and DLR (German Aerospace Center) that developed the FPA (Focal Plane Assembly) and the main CEU (Camera Electronics Unit).

-The telescope mirrors are installed on a CFRP structure while the mirrors themselves consist of Zerodur that provides an extremely high thermal stability with low thermal gradients throughout the structure.
+The telescope mirrors are installed on a CFRP structure while the mirrors themselves consist of Zerodur which provides extremely high thermal stability with low thermal gradients throughout the structure.

 The FPA of the AEISS instrument features a stacked architecture - with two Focal Plane Modules dedicated to the panchromatic band covering a wavelength range of 450 - 900 nm.
 The two PAN modules are operated in cold redundancy with one module active at a given time.
-The remaining four Focal Plane Modules are covering the four multispectral channels of AEISS-A, - a blue channel (450-520 nm), green (520-600 nm), red (630-690 nm) and near infrared (760-900 nm).
+The remaining four Focal Plane Modules are covering the four multispectral channels of AEISS-A:

 The panchromatic line array detector consists of 12,000 pixels per module using a TDI (Time Delay Integration) in four stages creating a raw data rate of 3.84 Gbit/s.
-The multispectral channels use 6,000 pixel line array detectors with TDI employing pixel binning and delivering data at 240 Mbit/s per channel.
-The optical payload uses anti-blooming techniques and a 14 bit data quantization.
-After going through onboard processing and compression, data is stored in a solid-state memory for downlink via a high-speed X-band system.
+The multispectral channels use 6,000-pixel line array detectors with TDI employing pixel binning and delivering data at 240 Mbit/s per channel.
+The optical payload uses anti-blooming techniques and a 14-bit data quantization.
+After going through onboard processing and compression, data is stored in solid-state memory for downlink via a high-speed X-band system.

 Overall, the AEISS-A instrument achieves a resolution of around 0.5 m for panchromatic imagery and 2.0 m for multispectral MWIR images, covering a ground swath of around 12 km.